 Virtual Private Server (VPS) hosting for WordPress

 VPS hosting for WordPress has become really popular because it offers a lot of flexibility and is very affordable.
-We host this website on a managed VPS by A2 Hosting.
+We used to host this website on a managed VPS by A2 Hosting.
 We also have a number of VPS on Digital Ocean, which we use as a test environment for our WordPress activity log plugin.

 How does WordPress VPS hosting work?